PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

 * ***GPU version PaddlePaddle***: `pip uninstall paddlepaddle-gpu`

-or use `docker rm [Name of container]` to delete Docker container directly.
+or use `docker rm [Name of container]` to delete a Docker container directly.